Nginx

-Nginx (pronounced "engine x" /ˌɛndʒɪnˈɛks/ EN-jin-EKS-', stylized as NGINX) is a web server that can also be used as a reverse proxy, load balancer, mail proxy and HTTP cache.
-The software was created by Igor Sysoev and publicly released in 2004.
+Nginx (pronounced "engine x" /ˌɛndʒɪnˈɛks/ EN-jin-EKS-', stylized as NGINX or nginx) is a web server that can also be used as a reverse proxy, load balancer, mail proxy and HTTP cache.
+The software was created by Russian developer Igor Sysoev and publicly released in 2004.
 Nginx is free and open-source software, released under the terms of the 2-clause BSD license.
 A large fraction of web servers use Nginx, often as a load balancer.

-A company of the same name was founded in 2011 to provide support and Nginx Plus paid software.
-In March 2019, the company was acquired by F5, Inc. for $670 million.
+A company of the same name was founded in 2011 to provide support and NGINX Plus paid software.
+In March 2019, the company was acquired by F5 for $670 million.